02chloe/MiniProject/Isaac YangZichun/README.md

 ---

 <span id = "jumpToE"></span>
-### Ⅰ、Individual Plan and structure
+### Ⅰ、Plan
 1. [Preliminary]
     - Because poor stock trading foundation-> to do research on how stock trading works; to know what is Level 2 data, level 2 data structure.
     - Because poor math background -> to study statistic as courses going on, study machine learning, deep learning etc...
-2. [Target]: Decided to divide the individual part into 2 attempts
+2. [Target]: Decided to divide 2 parts
-    - 1st attempt is to predict rise and fall, classification. because it is more easy than regression
+    - 1st attempt is to predict rise and fall, classification. because it is more easy than regression.
     - 2nd attempt is to make a regression solution, enabling technical tasks to produce business value
 3. [Implementation]：
     - a.
 [Data processing] data cleaning, features engineerings
     - b.
 [Model Selection]
     - c.
 [Trainning data]

-4. [Visualization and analysis]
+4. [Visualization and analysis] Model and trend.

-5、[Result]：
+5、[Result]：Share with teammates, discuss how next stage is going on.

 6、[Challenges and Improvements]: